Vehmloewff/mafia/src/game/readme.md

 The server will beam down a `trial`, `{ isCitezensArrest: boolean, user: string, canVote: boolean, accusedBy: string }` message.

+The owner must send up a `start-vote` message to start the vote.

-When the owner sends up a `start-vote` message, each user must make a selection before the [timer](#timer) is up.
+Once the vote has started, the server will beam down a `started-vote` message, and each user must make a selection before the [timer](#timer) is up.
 If they do not, the server will pick for them.

-If canVote is `false` the client must send up a snort.

-Else, send up a `{ guilty: boolean }` message.
+If canVote is `false` the client must send up a snort, otherwise, they must send up a `vote` `"guilty"|"innocent"` message.

 If it is a citezens arrest, one of the judges is chosen to vote.
 Otherwise, everyone can vote.